Cisco Meraki Login Instructions

 Be careful when you configure your router so that you don't break the network.

-What if my Cisco Meraki router or network stops working after the configuration change
+What if my Cisco Meraki router or network stops working after a configuration change

 In case you by mistake make some change that breaks your Cisco Meraki home network, you can always go back to zero by following the generic 30 30 30 hard reset trick.